-- Exposed electrical conduit (including, but not limited to electrical, telecommunications, and/or cable TV) on any exterior portion, or in any finished interior portion of a new or remodeled building, is prohibited. - New building raceways and raceways added to existing buildings shall be concealed, except in areas of mechanical rooms, vaults, etc. Except for mechanical rooms, the use of all surface mounted raceways and boxes shall require the use of wiremold materials, with colors matching the background as closely as possible, or painting. - 3.
-Industrial applications with exposed structural framework shall be exempt from this requirement only if no uniformly

-- contiguous surfaces are available for concealment.
+- Exposed electrical conduit (including, but not limited to electrical, telecommunications, and/or cable TV) on any exterior portion, or in any finished interior portion of a new or remodeled building, is prohibited. - 2.
+Raceways are prohibited (exception: CS&T low voltage cabling). - Industrial applications with exposed structural framework shall be exempt from this requirement only if no uniformly contiguous surfaces are available for concealment.
 Final authority in such exemptions remains with the UCF Project Manager. - 4.
-All empty conduits must contain a polyolefin pull line-JET LINE #232 or approved equal, with engraved metal tag at each end indicating conduit designation. - CN26-1: Metal conduit of a minimum of three-quarters of an inch (3/4") with compression fittings shall be used in the interiors of all buildings.
-PVC conduit is prohibited. - For HVAC equipment installations inside chiller plants, galvanized rigid conduit shall be provided.
+All empty conduits must contain a polyolefin pull line-JET

+LINE #232 or approved equal, with engraved metal tag at each end indicating conduit designation.

+- 5. CN26-1: Metal conduit of a minimum of three-quarters of an inch (3/4") with compression fittings shall be used in the interiors of all buildings except in walls as listed below.
+PVC conduit is prohibited.
+Flexible tubing or MC cable is limited to twenty (20) foot maximum length within a single room, and is allowed only in walls when fed from overhead 3/4" metal conduit.
+Flexible tubing or MC cable is not allowed to span room to room.
+All branch circuits must be in 3/4" metal conduit. - 6.
+For HVAC equipment installations inside chiller plants, galvanized rigid conduit shall be provided.
 Electrical Metallic Tubing (EMT) is prohibited in these applications. - 7.
 Prior to saw cutting or core drilling, the area shall be certified clear of embedded electrical wiring.